Paul A. Quaranto, JR., MBA, LLIF

 Under his leadership, Boston Mutual Life has achieved solid financial results and positioned itself for future success as a niche provider in the individual and workplace insurance markets.

 In January 2012, Mr. Quaranto became President and Chief Operating Officer of the company.
-Continuing to serve as President, he was appointed Chief Executive Officer in May 2014 and appointed Chairman of the Board of Directors in April 2016.
-He is only the seventh president in the company’s 125-year history.
+Continuing to serve as President, he was appointed Chief Executive Officer in May 2014 and Chairman of the Board of Directors in April 2016.
+He is only the seventh president in the company’s 131-year history.

 Mr. Quaranto holds a bachelor’s degree in administrative science from Colby College and a master’s degree in business administration from Anna Maria College.
-He is also a fellow of the LIMRA Leadership Institute.
+He is also a Fellow of the LIMRA

 JOHN J. COOK, JR